Trader Joe’s Brownie Mix

 What’s dutch cocoa, anyway?

 Trader Joe’s describes the brownies as “made with Dutch Cocoa and Chocolate Chips”.
 That reminded me: I have a recipe for brownies I’ve been meaning to make again, but I can’t find Dutch cocoa anywhere.
 Is this considered some kind of gourmet item now?
-Trader Joe’s itself carried dutch cocoa in blue or pink tins for a long time, not that time means much to the fickle buyers of Trader Joe’s..
+Trader Joe’s itself carried dutch cocoa in blue or pink tins for a long time, not that product history means much to Trader Joes’ head buyers..